Please Wait a Moment

 Specific Requirements for Qualifying Categories

-The portfolio must substantiate that the applicant’s participation and material involvement as a broker, agent, consultant, Investor/Developer or employee directly resulted in at least five closed land transactions totaling $10 million, or 25 separate land transactions of which no more than 20 percent involve residential parcel sales.
-For applicants submitting 25 transactions, if one buyer closes multiple parcels with the same seller on one closing statement on the same day, those transactions are counted as one transaction for the purpose of the ALC portfolio.
+The portfolio must substantiate that the applicant’s participation and material involvement as a broker, agent, consultant, Investor/Developer or employee directly resulted in at least five closed land transactions totaling $10 million, or 25 separate land transactions.
+For applicants submitting 25 transactions, no more than 20% of transactions submitted may be from one residential development/subdivision/project and if one buyer closes multiple parcels with the same seller on one closing statement on the same day, those transactions are counted as one transaction for the purpose of the ALC portfolio.

 Appraisers